adjust/cordova_sdk/README.md

 </config-file>
 ```

-`INTERNET` permission is the one which our SDK needs at any point of time. `ACCESS_WIFI_STATE` is the permission which adjust SDK needs in case that your app is not targetting Google Play Store and doesn't use Google Play Services.
-If you are targetting Google Play Store and you are using Google Play Services, adjust SDK doesn't need this permission and, in case you don't need it anywhere else in your app, you can remove it.
+`INTERNET` permission is the permission that our SDK might need at any point in time. `ACCESS_WIFI_STATE` is the permission which the Adjust SDK needs in case your app is not targetting the Google Play Store and doesn't use Google Play Services.
+If you are targetting the Google Play Store and you are using Google Play Services, the Adjust SDK doesn't need this permission and, if you don't need it anywhere else in your app, you can remove it.

 ### <a id="android-gps">Google Play Services

-Since the 1st of August of 2014, apps in the Google Play Store must use the [Google Advertising ID][google-ad-id] to uniquely identify each device.
-To allow the adjust SDK to use the Google Advertising ID, you must integrate the [Google Play Services][google-play-services].
+Since the August 1, 2014, apps in the Google Play Store must use the [Google Advertising ID][google-ad-id] to uniquely identify each device.
+To allow the Adjust SDK to use the Google Advertising ID, you must integrate [Google Play Services][google-play-services].

-The adjust SDK adds Google Play Services by default to your app.
-This is done with this line in `plugin.xml` file:
+The Adjust SDK adds Google Play Services by default to your app.
+This is done with this line in the `plugin.xml` file:

 ```xml
 <framework src="com.google.android.gms:play-services-analytics:+" />
 ```

-Sometimes, it can happen that other Cordova plugins which you are using are also importing Google Play Services by default into your app.
-In this case, it can happen that Google Play Services from our SDK and other plugins conflict and cause build time errors for you.
-Google Play Services do not have to be present in your app as part of our SDK exclusively.
-As long as you have the **analytics part of Google Play Services library integrated in your app**, our SDK will be able to read all needed information.
-In case you choose to add Google Play Services into your app as part of another Cordova plugin, you can simply remove above line from the `plugin.xml` file of our SDK.
+If you are using other Cordova plugins, they might also be importing Google Play Services by default into your app.
+If this is the case, Google Play Services from our SDK and other plugins can conflict and cause build time errors.
+Google Play Services does not have to be present in your app as part of our SDK exclusively.
+As long as you have the **analytics part of the Google Play Services library integrated in your app**, our SDK will be able to read all the necessary information.
+In case you choose to add Google Play Services into your app as part of another Cordova plugin, you can simply remove the above line from the `plugin.xml` file of our SDK.

-In order for you to check whether analytics part of Google Play Services library is successfully added to your app so that adjust SDK reads it properly, you should start your app by configuring SDK to run in `sandbox` mode and turn log level to `verbose`.
-After that, track session or some events in your app and observe the list of parameters in verbose logs which are being read once session or event has been tracked.
-If you see parameter called `gps_adid` in there, you have successfully added analytics part of Google Play Services library to your app and our SDK is reading needed information from it.
+To check whether the analytics part of the Google Play Services library has been successfully added to your app so that the Adjust SDK can read it properly, you should start your app by configuring the SDK to run in `sandbox` mode and set the log level to `verbose`.
+After that, track a session or some events in your app and observe the list of parameters in the verbose logs which are being read once the session or event has been tracked.
+If you see a parameter called `gps_adid` in there, you have successfully added the analytics part of the Google Play Services library to your app and our SDK is reading the necessary information from it.

 ### <a id="android-proguard">Proguard settings